Quali sono i principali siliconi utilizzati per il ribaltamento dello stampo?

 5. Yigu Technology’s Perspective on Mold-Flipping Silicones

-Alla tecnologia Yigu, l'abbiamo trovato 70% of mold-flipping failures come from mismatched silicone types—e.g., using hard silicone for undercut parts or standard silicone for food molds.
+Alla tecnologia Yigu, we’ve found that 70% of mold-flipping failures come from mismatched silicone types—e.g., using hard silicone for undercut parts or standard silicone for food molds.
 Our key advice is: prioritize prototype and end-use needs over cost.
 Per esempio, a client once used standard RTV silicone for chocolate molds, leading to food contamination—switching to food-grade silicone solved the issue and avoided regulatory fines.
-For industrial clients making auto parts, we recommend medium-hardness HTV silicone (Shore a 35)—it handles 50+ cycles while retaining detail for rubber gasket replicas.
+For industrial clients making auto parts, we recommend medium-hardness HTV silicone (Riva A 35)—it handles 50+ cycles while retaining detail for rubber gasket replicas.
 We also emphasize vacuum degassing for all silicones (especially HTV)—this eliminates 95% of bubbles that cause mold defects.
 Mold-flipping silicones are tools for precision; choosing the right one ensures your replicas match the prototype exactly, saving time and rework.

 6. Domande frequenti: Common Questions About Mold-Flipping Silicones